 About Ewing Sarcoma

-The “Ewing Family of tumors” includes Ewing sarcoma, atypical Ewing sarcoma, and peripheral primitive neuroectodermal (PNET) of bone or soft tissue, and they are all treated in the same manner.
-A chromosomal mutation can be identified in the tumor cells of the Ewing Sarcoma Family of Tumors.
+The “Ewing family of tumors” includes Ewing sarcoma, atypical Ewing sarcoma, and peripheral primitive neuroectodermal (PNET) of bone or soft tissue, and they are all treated in the same manner.
+A chromosomal mutation can be identified in the tumor cells of the Ewing family of tumors.
 The chromosomal mutation is not part of the genetic make-up of the person with the tumor, it is only in the tumor cells; the tumor is not inherited.
-The cause of Ewing Sarcoma Family of Tumors is not yet known but it is believed this mutation plays an important role.
+The cause of Ewing family of tumors is not yet known but it is believed this mutation plays an important role.